gilzoide/godot-lua-pluginscript/README.md

 local some_lua_local = false
 _G.some_lua_global = false

--- calling `property` adds metadata to defined properties, -- like setter and getter functions some_prop_with_details = property {
+-- The `property` function adds metadata to defined properties, -- like setter and getter functions some_prop_with_details = property {
   -- [1] or ["default"] or ["default_value"] = property default value